zustin-lu/lab-js-module/webpack/tree-shaking/README.md

 - `cd` to `webpack` folder
 - Run `build:tree-shaking` command in your terminal (You can refer other commands inside `package.json`)
 - Inspect output bundled files
-- With ESModule, you would find `unused harmony export largeFunc` comment, that noted that `largeFunc` will be remove in the minification phase of webpack.
+- Inside `dist/esm.bundle.js`, you would find `unused harmony export largeFunc` comment, that noted that `largeFunc` will be remove in the minification phase of webpack.
-- With CommonJS, we didn't find something notice that the code could be eliminate later.
+- Inside `dist/cjs.bundle.js`, we didn't find something notice that the code could be eliminate later.

 ### How to see the final result?

 You could see the final bundle with fully optimized by change the `mode` property in `webpack.config.js` to `production`

-## Observed Result on Production build
+## What I see via this example?

 **CommonJS**